B-29 Corner

 installation is shown below, marked with equipment designations:

-The ART-13 was originally acquired by the Navy from Collins as the ATC, in a
+The ART-13 was initially acquired by the Navy from Collins through a contract issued in 1940, and nomenclatured as the ATC, in a

 series of airborne transmitters starting with the ATA command transmitter and ending with the ATK

-television transmitter (before the Joint Army/Navy nomenclature system
+guided weapon television transmitter (this is before the Joint Army/Navy nomenclature system

 was invoked.)
 None of these transmitters had anything in common, as they ranged the gamut of

-Left to right in the basement "flight deck", starting at the top row is the Navy
+Left to right in the playroom "flight deck" photo above, starting at the top row is the Navy

-equivalent of the BC-348 HF liason receiver - the ARB, followed by
+equivalent of the USAAF's BC-348 HF liason receiver - the ARB with a ZB-3 homing

 be its "mate"), with an ATB meter box on top.
 Because the output of the ATB was rather low (about 20 watts),

-the reality was that the ARB served more often with the 100 watt ATC.
-The ATB usually peformed as a "command
+the reality was that the ARB served more often as a companion to the 100 watt ATC.
+The ATB usually peformed as a "command" (air to air or air to control tower)

-transmitter" in the patrol aircraft in which it was most commonly installed.
-The small box in between
+transmitter in the patrol aircraft in which it was most commonly installed.
+Though not a part of a typical aircraft intallation, the small box in between

-the ~5 ohm antenna terminal impedance to 50 ohm coax.
+the ~5 ohm antenna terminal impedance to 50 ohm coax to get out of my radio shack.
 More on the mounts for this pair are at

 ATB shock mounts